sobcza11/GenAI/GenAI Engineering/README.md

 ### 📜 Certificates

-All 16 certificates earned along the way are available in the [**Certificate**](./Certificate) folder, documenting each milestone in this progression.
+All 16 certificates earned along the way are available in the [**Certificates**](https://github.com/sobcza11/GenAI/tree/main/GenAI%20Engineering/Certificates) folder, documenting each milestone in this progression.

 ---

 ### 📁 Folders Overview

-- 🏅 `Certificate` | Official completion certificates from IBM and Coursera for each course
+- 🏅 `Certificates` | Official completion certificates from IBM and Coursera for each course
 - 🧾 `Notebooks`   | Contains the hands-on project showcasing LangChain, RAG, Watsonx, and QA chatbot design
 - 📸 `_supporting` | Contains supporting assets such as images used in the README and other visuals

 ---

 ### 🛡️ Disclaimer